UAE SPIDERS

 Family Filistatidae

-Sahastata cf nigra in vitro by day.
+Sahastata nigra in vitro by day.

-Flared burrow entrance of Sahastata cf nigra.
+Male of Sahastata cf sinupersica

 Filistata cf insidiatrix, female perched by night in the mouth of her burrow.